Jonius7/SteamUI-OldGlory/README.md

 - Run `pip install jsbeautifier` and `pip install jsmin` from the command-line.
 - Copy `js_tweaker.py` and `fixes.txt` to `Steam/steamui` and run it.
-- After opening Steam, open up the Dev Tools by click in the library window and pressing `Ctrl + Shift + I`

 #### Fix Blurred Game Images
 [Steam Missing Covers Downloader](https://github.com/Jonius7/steam-missing-covers-downloader/releases/tag/new-format-fix)